From Battlefields to Recovery: How Veterans Can Beat Alcoholism

 Seeking Professional Help

-Additionally, support groups such as Alcoholics Anonymous (AA) and FOB Rasor can provide veterans with a sense of community and understanding.
-Connecting with others who have faced similar struggles can be incredibly empowering and can help individuals stay committed to their recovery journey.
+Support groups such as Alcoholics Anonymous (AA) and FOB Rasor provide veterans with a sense of community and understanding.
+Connecting with others who have faced similar struggles can be empowering and help maintain commitment to recovery.

 Developing Healthy Coping Mechanisms